 accessibility testing tool?

-In addition to manually testing things like color contrast, you also need to include disabled users in your manual testing process.
-As mentioned previously, remember that user accessibility is about real people, so be sure to use real people with disabilities to test your website.
+In addition to manually testing things like color contrast, you also need to include individuals with accessibility issues in your manual testing process.
+As mentioned previously, remember that user accessibility is about real people, so be sure to use real people with disabilities for your website testing process.
 While a blind user may not give you the most accurate results for color contrast testing, they will give you the most accurate results for things such as keyboard accessibility and link purpose.

 - Alternative (alt) Text

 Alt text is probably known as the easiest piece of accessibility to apply to a website.
 It’s so easy that many systems and programs even automate adding alt text.
 There’s that word again, automate.
 But don’t get too excited just yet.

 While working on a PowerPoint presentation recently, I noticed PowerPoint will now autogenerate alt text for images.
 Here is the image I used:

 PowerPoint auto-generated the alt text as “A picture containing person, man, sitting, front, motorcycle.
 Description automatically generated.”
 Close your eyes and think about that descriptive.
 The auto-generated description doesn’t tell you anything about that picture other than there is a man sitting.

 An automated web accessibility scan is really good at telling you when alt text is present, but similar to how alt text cannot be auto-generated, the accuracy of alt text cannot be tested with an automated scan.
 When you review your website for accessibility, be sure you always manually review an image’s alt text for accuracy.

 How do I know if automated web accessibility reports are accurate?